 We tend to not use 'off-the-shelf' ESG ratings within our investment process.
-Instead, we find greater value collecting and processing unstructured data using a variety of techniques including machine learning and NLP.
+Instead, we find greater value collecting and processing unstructured data using a variety of techniques including machine learning and Natural Language Processing "NLP".
 We only integrate ESG signals when we find sufficient empirical evidence of their efficacy for predicting risk-adjusted returns.

-That said, we integrate third-party ESG data for segregated accounts and in our dedicated sustainability funds.
-Examples include valuesbased exclusions based on product revenue thresholds (alcohol, tobacco, fossil fuel exposure) and norms-based exclusions (weapons, perceptions of UN Global compact violations).
+That said, we integrate third-party ESG data for segregated accounts as directed by specific clients and in our dedicated sustainability funds.
+Examples include values-based exclusions based on product revenue thresholds (alcohol, tobacco, fossil fuel exposure) and norms-based exclusions (weapons, perceptions of UN Global compact violations).
 We find that the impact of such exclusions is typically non-concessionary in terms of alpha degradation due to Acadian's large investment universe and the ability of our broad universe and highly calibrated portfolio construction process to find securities with similar alpha characteristics to those excluded.